tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 The six stages of debugging:
+⚡ AI Joke of the Day: 🤖 A byte walks into a bar looking miserable.
-1. That can't happen.
-2. That doesn't happen on my machine.
-3. That shouldn't happen.
-4. Why does that happen?
-5. Oh, I see.
-6. How did that ever work? 🤖
+The bartender asks it: "What's wrong buddy?"
+"Parity error." it replies.
+"Ah that makes sense, I thought you looked a bit off." 🤖

 ---